-On 29 April 2014, A.M.
-Best upgraded the Companyos financial strength rating to A+ (Superior) from A (Excellent) and issuer credit rating to &a-%from &++.
-According to A.M.
-Best, the ratings reflect UOIos excellent risk-adjusted capitalisation, outstanding operating performance and well-established presence in the personal and small and medium enterprise (SME) insurance market in Singapore.
-The ratings also acknowledge UOIos enhanced enterprise risk management framework.
+On 28 April 2015, A.M.
+Best affirmed the Companyos financial strength rating of A+ (Superior) and issuer credit rating of ‰a-‰ According to A.M.
+Best, the ratings reflect UOIos excellent risk-adjusted capitalisation, excellent operating performance and business profile as a member of the UOB Group.
+On 27 April 2016, A.M.
+Best affirmed the Companyos current credit ratings and considered the outlook for the ratings to be stable.